Destroyer Squadron 26

 Destroyer Squadron 26 (DESRON 26) is a destroyer squadron of the United States Navy.
 It was first created in 1950.
-It has seen action in the Korean War, service in the Atlantic, in the Vietnam War.
-From 1974 for a period it became the 'Mod Squad', trialling ships commanded by officers one rank junior to the usual appointment rank.
+It has seen action in the Korean War, service in the Atlantic, and in the Vietnam War.
+For a period (1971 until 1974), it became the 'Mod Squad', trialing ships commanded by officers one rank junior to the usual appointment rank.

 Composition

-As of July 2020 the squadron comprises:
+As of 2026 the squadron comprises: